intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/qaranker/README.md

 ## Summary
-This QA Ranker example uses pre-trained GloVe embeddings to convert words to vectors, and trains a [KNRM](https://arxiv.org/abs/1706.06613) model on WikiQA dataset.
+This example uses pre-trained GloVe embeddings to convert words to vectors, and trains a [KNRM](https://arxiv.org/abs/1706.06613) model to solve question answering task on WikiQA dataset.

 ## Download Analytics Zoo